ofirav3/WhatSafe/README.md

   - Accessibility review, mobile layout polish

 - Model/Logic
-  - The current approach is explainable and keyword‑based.
-For a robust product, consider ML/NLP (while preserving explainability), better target extraction, and language packs.
+  - The current approach includes both keyword‑based detection (explainable and fast) and optional AI-powered analysis using OpenAI's LLM (context-aware and nuanced).
+For a robust product, consider additional ML/NLP models, better target extraction, and language packs.
 Add human‑in‑the‑loop review where appropriate.

 ## Notes worth reading
 - The logic is deliberately transparent (regex + simple stats) so it’s easy to audit.